 State Budget Overview

-Governor Brown continues towards full implementation of the Local Control Funding Formula (LCFF) by 2020-21 with additional Prop 98 funding, one-time funds for professional development, technology, teacher induction support to beginning teachers, and instructional materials, funding for an Adult Education Block Grant, and funding for a transitional Career Technical Education Incentive Grant Program.
+Governor Brown continues towards full implementation of the Local Control Funding Formula (LCFF) by 2020-21 with additional Prop 98 funding and one-time funds for professional development, technology, and teacher induction support to beginning teachers.

 The LCFF funding formula provides funding to move all school districts and charter schools toward a system of school finance that allocates similar amounts per student average daily attendance (ADA) as base grants within four grade spans, and provides additional percentage increases, or "weights", for class-size reduction (CSR) in grades Transitional Kindergarten through grade 3, career-technical education (CTE) for grades 9-12, and supplemental/concentration grants on behalf of students that are not English language proficient, who are from low-income families, or who are in foster care.

-The proposed budget does not include any funding for a statewide school facilities bond or for increased employer retirement contributions.
+The proposed budget does not include any funding for increased employer retirement contributions, transportation, or additional funding to close the LCFF gap..

 The District will continue to develop the annual Local Control Accountability Plan (LCAP) and budgets together.
 We will not only be looking at how much funding is received, but also identifying goals based on priorities for kids.
 Staff, parents and the community will be invited to participate in the process.